 This module engages with the matter of asylum and refugeehood in both a national and international context.
 The module offers a thorough introduction to the sources of asylum and refugee law (UK and international) and a critical consideration of the relevant jurisprudence.
 The module employs at times interdisciplinary material to aid understanding and reflection and engages with the historical and socio-cultural evolution of the government and regulation of asylum and refugee subjects.
 In addition, the module devotes time to key contemporary problems in asylum and refugee law and current developments and debates in the field.

 The module will provide an introduction to immigration law in the United Kingdom.
 It covers key concepts; the development of the field of law viewed in historical and political context; questions of nationality and the system of immigration control and enforcement.
-It also considers how EU law and human rights standards impact(ed) UK law governing immigration.
-In particular, the course covers: The Immigration Debate in the UK: Are Immigration restrictions justified?; The Evolution of Migration Law and Policy in Britain; an appreciation and understanding of the subjects to Immigration Control; the multiple sources of Immigration Law; the case of Long-term Residence Rights; the matter of Family Migration; an outline of Labour Migration; relevant aspects of EU Migration and Free Movement; case studies on Detention and Deportation; as well as an appreciation of the Appeals Process and Judicial Review.
+It also considers the relationship between human rights and UK immigration controls.
+In particular, the course covers: The Immigration Debate in the UK: Are Immigration restrictions justified?; The Evolution of Immigration Law and Policy in Britain; the multiple sources of Immigration Law; The Immigration Acts and the Framework of Immigration Control including an appreciation of the Appeals Process and Judicial Review; The Immigration Rules; relevant aspects of EU Free Movement and Residence Rights including the consequences of Brexit; an outline of Labour Migration; Family Migration and Article 8 ECHR; Deportation Law and Foreign National Offenders; Long-term Residence Rights and "Illegal" Migration.
 Drawing on a range of contextual accounts, policy documents, case law and critical analysis of developments at the national, regional and to a more limited extent the international level, the module enables students to acquire both sound knowledge of the law and critical awareness of the biases, gaps and challenges in the current immigration system.
-This is complemented by a clinic element that offers some students the opportunity to gain fist-hand experience of applying immigration law through working the Kent Law Clinic.

 "Art, law and politics" focuses not on the law relating to the sale, protection or movement of art, but on an exciting new body of contemporary art that takes law as its subject matter.
 Why have artists recently taken such an interest in law?
 How is art about law unique, and what can “law people” learn from it?
 This module aims to answer these questions by exploring the many ways artists have targeted law and legal themes.
 Socially-motivated art about law is animated by a strong critical, political spirit.
 But contemporary art doesn't simply “represent” law (which is often said about legally-themed literature and film): the great flexibility of art’s forms allows it to “get inside” legal practices, processes, presumptions and structures, opening them up to new perspectives and making us experience them in different ways.
 We will look at major examples of contemporary and modern art about law (and some of the best art-law writing, to help us to analyse them).
 While such art can often be read as critical of law and its institutions, we can also read it for the social and political knowledge about law it contains (what we might call an alternative kind of artistic jurisprudence).
 In this way, the module equips students with a solid understanding of the relations between contemporary art and law.